Wolf Conservation Volunteer Project in Portugal - Mafra

 Orientation is hosted by our Portugal team at the accommodation.
 It begins the morning of your chosen start date and lasts for a full day.
 The orientation covers everything you need to know for your volunteer program in Portugal – an introduction to Portugal, culture and customs, rules and expectations, safety, travel opportunities, and an introduction to your project and placement.

-After orientation you will be transported to your accommodation in Mafra.
+After orientation on Monday, you will have Tuesday free to explore Lisbon and then will be transported to your accommodation in Mafra on the Wednesday.

 Volunteer schedule example